POSTED BY April 5, 2016 COMMENTS (93)ON

 Now obviously, the excise duty is a cost for the manufacturer and it’s eventually passed on to the consumer.
 If excise duty didn’t exist, the prices of the goods would come down by that much margin.

 So assume you start manufacturing some goods at mass scale, and if it’s in the list of the “excisable goods”, which means goods on which excise duty applies, one has to pay the excise duty to the govt.
-So if we take example of cars, as it’s a big ticket items, even a slight change in excise duty means the prices go up by a big amount.
+So if we take an example of cars, as it’s a big-ticket item, even a slight change in excise duty means the prices go up by a big amount.

 See the example below

 Let’s understand this better with petrol & diesel prices.
 The raw petroleum which is bought by the oil companies is the base price.
 After that when they refine it and convert it to the usable petrol and diesel, VAT and Excise duty is applied which increase the final price of the petrol, add to that the dealer commissions and we get the final price which we pay.

 The chart below shows the breakup of petrol prices (for the year 2014).